Kashyap98/caesar_cipher/README.md

 #### 2. File Input
 This method will allow you to input a file path.
 This file should be a list of strings separated by line.
 The script will determine the shift for the line.
 **File path for testing = ./encrypted_text.txt**

 ```bash
 cat [file_path] | ./decrypt_cipher
 ```

 ## Performance

 To fit with the new assignment guidelines we are now improving the program's speed.
 This was done on a vmware virtual machine given 4 cores of a AMD Ryzen 2600X and 8 GB of 3200mhz RAM.
-To test the speed of this function I used the following command:
+The rest of the system resources remained for the host OS (Windows) to utilize while the VM ram.
+To test the speed of this program I used the following command:
+**File path for testing = ./encrypted_text.txt**

 ```bash
 time cat [file_path] | ./decrypt_cipher